 There are many wonderful Canadian History lessons, but one that has often been overlooked, is that of inventor and carmaker, George Foote Foss, from Sherbrooke, Quebec.
-More than 120 years ago, a prosperous mechanic, blacksmith and bicycle repairman named George Foss invented Canada’s first gasoline engine automobile, which was referred to as the “Fossmobile.”
+More than 120 years ago, a prosperous mechanic, blacksmith and bicycle repairman named George Foss invented Canada’s first gasoline engine automobile, which was referred to as the Fossmobile™.

 The Foss family has re-opened the “Foss Family Archives,” to better document his remarkable accomplishment and to finds ways to share this historic Canadian event with automotive enthusiasts and historians alike.
-The family, as a means to build networks, foster collaboration and share important historical memorabilia, has established “Fossmobile Enterprises.”
+The family, as a means to build networks, foster collaboration and share important historical memorabilia, has established “Fossmobile Ent.”

-If you are interested in: joining this informal team of designers, fabricators, builders and production experts; helping to source period automobile parts; or are just wanting to contribute ideas or advice, you are welcome to contact Ron Foss directly.
+To tell the Fossmobile story, the Foss family hopes to further attract writers, journalists, and documentary producers who are interested in showcasing this significant piece of Canadian automotive history.
+If you are interested in joining this informal team, helping to source period automobile parts; or are just wanting to contribute ideas or advice, you are welcome to contact Ron Foss directly.

 Photos courtesy of the “Foss Family Archives” – Copyright 2017 The Foss Family Archive